Marius4th/ecdsa-node-project/readme.md

 For an overview of this project as well as getting started instructions, check out the following video:

 https://www.loom.com/share/0d3c74890b8e44a5918c4cacb3f646c4

+### Solution Notes

+The solution incorporates very simple authentication using ECDSA Signatures, but it is **NOT A SECURE APPROACH**.
+Beware this approach is susceptible to man-in-the-middle attacks.
+An attacker could intercept the signature and use it to do as they please.
+Also the recipient and amount aren't encrypted and could be changed as well.
+The optimal approach is to use the signature and Diffie-Hellman to encrypt all data.

 ### Client

 The client folder contains a [react app](https://reactjs.org/) using [vite](https://vitejs.dev/).
 To get started, follow these steps: